Geometric modular flows in 2d CFT and beyond: Excited states in with geometric modular flows Excited states in d=2 with geometric modular flows

 carries a positive conformal factor $\Omega^2(u,v)$.
 Since conformal mappings are invertible, this means that $\tilde{u}'>0$ and $\tilde{v}'>0$ everywhere; we exclude the alternative case where both are negative because we focus on conformal mappings which preserve $\mathcal{R}$.

 Let such a conformal transformation $\varphi$ be implemented at the quantum level by a conformal unitary $U_{\varphi}$.
-For a precise discussion of such unitaries, see e.g.~\cite{Fewster:2004nj}.
-Under $U_{\varphi}$, conformal primary operators transform according to the first derivatives of $\tilde{u}(u)$ and $\tilde{v}(v)$:
+For a precise discussion of such unitaries, see e.g.~\cite{Fewster:2004nj,Oblak:2017ect}.
+Under $U_{\varphi}$, conformal primary operators transform according to the first derivatives of $\tilde{u}(u)$, $\tilde{v}(v)$:

 Moreover, the Schwarzian appearing in the transformation of the stress tensor contains a third derivative, so will require that $\tilde{u}(u)$ and $\tilde{v}(v)$ are at least three times differentiable, \ie $\tilde{u}(u), \tilde{v}(v) \in C^3(\mathbb{R})$.
-This guarantees that the state $|\Psi\rangle := U_{\varphi}|\Omega\rangle$ has well-defined expectation values for most primary and quasi-primary operators of interest.\footnote{Since higher derivatives will appear in transformation laws for descendants, infinite differentiability would be ideal, but it is difficult to explicitly check it in the cases of interest.
-Some of the conformal maps considered in this paper are not smooth, notably the disentangling maps of section \ref{sec:disentangling}.
-See also section \ref{sec:uniqueness}.}
+This guarantees that the state $|\Psi\rangle := U_{\varphi}|\Omega\rangle$ has well-defined expectation values for most primary and quasi-primary operators of interest.\footnote{Since higher derivatives will appear in transformation laws for descendants, infinite differentiability would be ideal, but it is difficult to explicitly check this in the cases of interest.
+Some of the conformal maps considered in this paper are not smooth, notably the disentangling maps of section \ref{sec:disentangling}; see further discussion in section \ref{sec:uniqueness}.
+Smoothness, together with the falloff prescriptions \eqref{eq:vacFalloffsRindler}, additionally helps ensure good behavior of the Bott-Thurston cocycle which defines the Virasoro central extension at the group level \cite{bott1977characteristic}, \eg see also \cite{Oblak:2017ect}.}

 In appendix \ref{app:pushforward}, we demonstrate that $|\Psi\rangle$ has modular flow given by